-The Edamok project4 also aims at enabling autonomous and distributed management of knowledge [10].
-Edamok completely abandons centralized approaches, resulting in the peer-to-peer architecture KEx [9].
+FRODO's approach towards Distributed Organizational Memories is strongly driven by the general considerations of KM presented in Section 1.
+The overall goal is to find a balance between the organizational KM needs and the individual needs of knowledge workers.
+This is reflected in the way domain ontologies are handled in the distributed environment.
+Coming from a comparable analysis of KM characteristics [11], the Edamok project12 also aims at enabling autonomous and distributed management of knowledge.
+Edamok completely abandons centralized approaches, resulting in the peer-to-peer architecture KEx [10].
 Each peer in KEx has the competence to create and organize the knowledge that is local to an individual or a group.
 Social structures between these peers are established that allow for knowledge exchange between them.
 In addition to the semantic coordination techniques that are required for this approach, the Edamok project also investigates contextual reasoning, natural language processing techniques and methodological aspects of distributed KM.

-In the CoMMA project [8]. societies of agents are created for personalized information delivery [31]:
+An approach which is closely related to FRODO and Edamok has been developed in the CoMMA project [9].
+The CoMMA architecture also employs societies of agents for personalized information delivery [38]: